Small Business HQ

 7. Integrate and migrate data.

-8. Train your sales team and test the new system.
+8. Train your sales team and test the new CRM system.

 Don’t forget that the new CRM system will overhaul your current processes, so your implementation strategy should integrate this new system with your current infrastructure and workflow, which could be a challenge if not done well.